This post may contain affiliate links. Please read our disclosure policy.

 - Stir in the garlic and cook for an additional minute.

-- Add the tomato paste, seasoning, garlic powder, onion powder and smoked paprika.
-Stir to coat the onions and cook for 1-2 minutes until the tomato paste begins to darken in color.
+- Add the tomato paste, Italian seasoning, garlic powder, onion powder, and smoked paprika.
+Stir to coat the onions and cook for 1 to 2 minutes, until the tomato paste begins to darken in color.

 - Return the beef to the pan and stir in the tomato sauce, tomatoes and beef stock.